KrasnitzLab/sgains/README.md

-**Please note, that to use `process` subcommands (`mapping`, `varbin`, `scclust` and `process`) you need go through preparation steps.**
+**Please note, that to use `process` subcommands (`mapping`, `varbin`, `scclust` and `process`) you need go through all the preparation steps.**

 ---